 Some common symptoms of SMA are muscle loss and weakening in infants after birth and difficulty in feeding and breathing.

-Zolgensma is an adeno-associated virus (AAV) 9 based gene therapy designed to deliver a copy of the SMN1 gene to encode for human SMN protein.
+Zolgensma® is an adeno-associated virus (AAV) 9-based gene therapy designed to deliver a copy of the SMN1 gene to encode for human SMN protein.

 The Zolgensma® drug is available in single-use vials, each containing a nominal concentration of 2.0×1013 vector genomes (vg) per millilitre for intravenous infusion.

 START, a 24-month clinical study, was conducted to evaluate the safety and efficacy of the drug in 15 patients.
 Three subjects enrolled in a low-dose cohort, while the remaining three enrolled in a high-dose group.
 The primary endpoint of the study was survival without permanent ventilation.